 Any further steps signatories are taking, including measuring and tracking their sustainability outcomes, are included in the Sustainability Outcomes (SO) module.

-Why do signatories automatically get a 1-star score for some reported asset classes?
+Why do signatories automatically get a one-star score for some asset classes?

 In the Organisational Overview (OO) module, we ask signatories if they incorporate ESG issues into their investment decision-making for the asset classes they hold.
-If a signatory reports that it does not incorporate ESG issues in an asset class, it will automatically be scored 1 star for the corresponding module.
-This assessment happens regardless of how much AUM is invested in that asset class.
+If a signatory reports that it does not incorporate ESG issues in an asset class, the signatory will automatically be scored one star for that module.
+This assessment applies regardless of how much AUM is invested in that asset class.

-For more detail on how the information in the OO module affects the reporting process and assessment, please see the Overview and structure guide (PDF).
+For more detail on how the OO module affects the reporting process and assessment, please see the Overview and structure guide.

-Can signatories report having practices and policies in place if they have not yet been implemented but are in the process of developing them?
+Can signatories report having practices and policies in place if they are still in the process of developing them?

-Signatories can refer to policies they have established, even if they have not implemented them, but should only report on the practices that they have in place at the end of their indicated 12-month reporting period, which they declare in the Organisational Overview (OO) module.
+Signatories can refer to policies they have established, even if they have not implemented them, but should only report on the practices that they have in place at the end of their indicated 12-month reporting period in the Organisational Overview (OO) module.
 Any practices that were put into place after the indicated 12-month period should be included in later reporting cycles.

 When answering questions about general ESG incorporation or stewardship practices, do my answers need to apply to 100% of my organisation’s AUM?

-The Reporting Framework contains several questions about general ESG incorporation or stewardship practices, such as OO 8, OO 9 and OO 11 – OO 14.
-These questions ask whether a signatory conducts these practices in any way, rather than focusing on the level of AUM it applies to a particular practice.
+The Reporting Framework contains several questions about general ESG incorporation or stewardship practices, such as OO 8, OO 9 and OO 11–OO 14.
+These questions ask whether a signatory conducts these practices in general, rather than focusing on the amount of AUM a practice applies to.